javeria2/Delone/README.md

 * Download and install the ```grunt cli``` globally by running ```sudo npm install -g grunt-cli``` (__NOTE__: make sure you have the latest version of [node](https://nodejs.org/en/download/) pre-installed).
 * In a new terminal tab, type in ```grunt watch``` to start the grunt server.
 Your changes will automatically be reflected in the browser.

-I plan on finishing the application by the next four or five weeks, I'm planning on some super exciting features which I'll put here as I go along.
+I plan on finishing the application by the next couple of weeks, I'm planning on some super exciting features which I'll put here as I go along.
 I'll also deploy the app on heroku once I'm done building it.